nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

             round(threads[thread]['backlog']?.at(-1).max) || 'no data'
           ]
         })
-        .sort((a, b) => b[1] - a[1])),
+        // sort threads by 'task' mean duration .sort((a, b) => b[1] - a[1])),

-      new Plot('Thread timings timeline', {
+      // Plot the mean durations of the last thread new Plot('Thread timings timeline', {
           subtitle: 'mean (ms)',
           properties: ['task', 'fibonacci', 'sleep'],